Letter 4: We are Nature

 Consider how many of our perceptions and behaviors were formed in early childhood when we were truly vulnerable—physically, emotionally, and cognitively dependent on those around us for survival.
 To survive, we adapted to gain approval, acceptance, and safety, often at great personal cost.
 Neuroscience now reveals that two of the brain’s core priorities—efficiency and prediction—cause early experiences to form automatic patterns about how we think the world works.9 Many of these predictive models, while once necessary, remain locked in place long after they have outlived their usefulness.
 As a result, many of our young and outdated fears—such as a fear of conflict, rejection, or failure—continue to govern our decisions and reactions, even though we are now fully capable adults, equipped with far greater cognitive flexibility and physical autonomy than we once had.

 I’m sharing this with you because I fear humanity didn’t realize in time how our early childhood adaptive perceptions—locked into us so young—were at the root of so many personal, interpersonal, and global conflicts.
-We didn’t realize that our ability to adapt extends not only to our natural ecosystem, but also to our social and global environments.
-We weren’t able to identify which inherited fears, habits, and assumptions were outdated—preventing us from consciously evolving new physical, emotional, and psychological patterns that would empower us to engage with each other and life in ways better aligned with reality.
-The defenses we developed to adapt to our social environment in childhood are not serving us in our adult social environment.
+We weren’t able to identify which inherited fears, habits, and assumptions were outdated—preventing us from consciously evolving new physical, emotional, and psychological patterns.
+The defenses that served us in childhood are not serving us in our adult social environment.

 More soon,